 Christian formation is the lifelong process of growing with and toward God.
 Every experience in our lives can provide us with the opportunity to express our faith; the challenge we face is recognizing these opportunities and learning ways to live a sometimes counter-cultural life in a secular world.

-Regular opportunities for Christian education at Saint Andrew’s include the following:
+Opportunities for Christian education include the following:

 2016: Luke: five talks by local clergy.

 2014: Henri Nouwen’s The Return of the Prodigal Son: A Story of Homecoming.